-Ovarian cancer occurs when cells in one or both ovaries, the fallopian tubes or the peritoneum become abnormal, grow out of control and form a lump called a tumour.
+Ovarian cancer starts when cells in one or both ovaries, the fallopian tubes or the peritoneum become abnormal, grow out of control and form a lump called a tumour.
 There are many types of ovarian cancer.

 The three most common types are

 - Epithelial ovarian cancers – the majority of women with ovarian cancer have cancer that starts in the surface of the ovary (epithelium), mostly occurs over the age of 60.

 - Germ cell ovarian cancer – about 4% of women have these rare types of cancer, which start in the egg-producing cells.
 It mostly occurs under the age of 40.